 Kyla represents consumers, employees, investors, and others who have been harmed by corporate misconduct.
-She has prosecuted a wide range of complex cases, including antitrust, securities, consumer protection, and product defect cases, within a variety of industries.
+She prosecutes a wide range of complex class action cases, including antitrust, securities, consumer protection, financial fraud, and product defect across a variety of industries.

-Kyla is a 2014 graduate (cum laude) of the University of California Hastings School of Law, where she served as the Articles Editor of the Hastings Constitutional Law Quarterly, Research Assistant to Professor Morris Ratner, and competed with and served on the board of the Hastings Moot Court Team.
-During law school, Kyla was an extern with the United States Department of Justice’s Antitrust Division, and for Magistrate Judge Kandis A. Westmore, and California Court of Appeal Justice Sandra Margulies.
-Kyla also fought for economic justice for low income borrowers and homeowners as a law clerk for the Anti-Predatory Lending Department of Community Legal Services in East Palo Alto, and volunteered with the General Assistance Advocacy Project in San Francisco.
-Kyla received her undergraduate degree in English Literature, with a minor in Theater and Performance Studies, from the University of California at Berkeley in 2009.
+Kyla is a 2014 graduate of the University of California Hastings School of Law, where she was an extern with the United States Department of Justice’s Antitrust Division and for Magistrate Judge Kandis A. Westmore and California Court of Appeal Justice Sandra Margulies.
+During law school, Kyla was also a law clerk for the Anti-Predatory Lending group of Community Legal Services in East Palo Alto, where she fought for economic justice for low-income borrowers and homeowners in East Palo Alto, and volunteered with the General Assistance Advocacy Project in San Francisco.

 Key member of the litigation team representing consumers who took out loans for home maintenance repairs and were charged hidden fees by GreenSky, Inc.

 Represented investors who alleged that NantHealth’s founder violated federal securities law and artificially inflated stock prices by structuring a purportedly philanthropic donation to the University of Utah to require the University to pay NantHealth $10 million for research services.
 Kyla gathered the evidence necessary to come to a settlement in the case, which included interrogating several key fact witnesses.